wanrylin/Human-vital-sign-monitoring-using-Wi-Fi/README.md

 # Human vital sign monitoring using Wi-Fi 2021
 Part of work in this project has been published: https://ieeexplore.ieee.org/abstract/document/9790274 <br>
-My Final Year Project (FYP) cooperated with @github/LINDYZHOU homepage:https://github.com/LINDYZHOU.
+My Final Year Project (FYP) is done with the cooperation of Lindy Zhou homepage:https://github.com/LINDYZHOU.
 Our superviser is Prof.Cuo Yongxin homepage:https://www.ece.nus.edu.sg/stfpage/eleguoyx/.

 ## Introduction